suika2team/suika2/README.md

 ## Ditch the Web for Apps
 Let me tell you the truth, the Web is a place for old people.
 You need to realize that quickly.
-If you notice, move onto Apps!
+If you notice, move onto Apps.
+Throw away Tyrano!

 ## Forum
 Currently we don't have a dedicated forum and please feel free to write to GitHub Issues.